tobias-kirschstein/nersemble-benchmark/README.md

     ...  #  <- Render video from your reconstructed 4D representation
 ```

-Once you obtained the images from the hold out viewpoints for all frames of the 5 benchmark sequences, you can pack them into a `.zip` file for submission.
+Once you rendered the images from the hold out viewpoints for all frames of the 5 benchmark sequences, you can pack them into a `.zip` file for submission.
 The expected structure of the `.zip` file is as follows:
 ```yaml
 nvs_submission.zip